-Unlike the regulations in Allard, the relevant portions of the LCM Ban, specifically § 32310(c) and (d) as amended, do indeed compel the surrender of lawfully-held personal property.
-The magazine ban as enacted is a complete and retroactive ban on the possession of previously lawfully-held, and constitutionally-protected, personal property.
-Unlike the plaintiffs in Allard, but like the plaintiffs in Horne, the retroactive ban on the possession of pre-ban magazines in fact causes Plaintiffs here to "lose the entire 'bundle' of property rights in these items.
-The distinction from Allard that Chief Justice Roberts drew in Horne directly applies here: "Allard is a very different case. [...]
-[T] he owners in that case retained the rights to possess, donate, and devise their property.
-In finding no taking, the Court emphasized that the Government did not 'compel the surrender of the artifacts, and there [was] no physical invasion or restraint upon them.' [...]
-Here of course the raisin program requires physical surrender of the raisins and transfer of title, and the growers lose any right to control their disposition."
-Horne, 135 S.Ct. at 2429 (citing Allard, 444 U.S. at 65-66).
+1 here: "Allard is a very different case. [...]
+[T]he owners in that case retained the rights to 2 possess, donate, and devise their property.
+In finding no taking, the Court emphasized that the 3 Government did not 'compel the surrender of the artifacts, and there [was] no physical invasion 4 or restraint upon them.' [...]
+Here of course the raisin program requires physical surrender of the 5 raisins and transfer of title, and the growers lose any right to control their disposition."
+Horne, 6 135 S.Ct. at 2429 (citing Allard, 444 U.S. at 65-66).

-Again, this statutory scheme is built upon the assumption that all "pre-ban" large-capacity magazine holders in this State simply have the means and the ability to store their personal property out of State, or could simply sell the magazines to a licensed firearm dealer - with no supporting analysis of the likely burdens or costs for such out-of-state storage or the existence of a market for such forced sales.
+Again, this statutory scheme is built upon the assumption that all "pre-ban" largecapacity magazine holders in this State simply have the means and the ability to store their personal property out of State, or could simply sell the magazines to a licensed firearm dealer with no supporting analysis of the likely burdens or costs for such out-of-state storage or the existence of a market for such forced sales.
 This reveals the State's true motive here: to force law-abiding gun owners to surrender these valuable and integral components of their firearms.
-13 In other words, the State's ultimate goal is simply confiscation and destruction of Plaintiffs' lawfully-held personal property.
+In other words, the State's ultimate goal is simply confiscation and destruction of Plaintiffs' lawfully-held personal property.

-c.
-The Statute is Not a Valid Exercise of Police Power.
+The Statute is Not a Valid Exercise of Police Power. c.

-Defendants ultimately argue that the ban on possession of ammunition magazines is not a taking in character, but a valid exercise of the State's police power "to protect the safety, health and general welfare of the public."
-(Motion at 14:7-8.)
-This is the heart of this matter, and we would point out two things: First, the authority upon which the State relies is entirely inapposite because it pre-dates the paradigmatic shifts in Heller and Lucas Second, the State's call to "police power" is largely irrelevant if this Court finds this statutory scheme to be a per se taking.
+Much of the authority upon which the State relies in claiming this confiscatory ban is a valid exercise of its "police power" is entirely inapposite because it pre-dates the paradigmatic shifts in Heller and Lucas.
+(MTD at 18, n.
+13.)
+Second, the State's call to "police power" is largely irrelevant if this Court finds this statutory scheme to be a per se taking.
 Again, per se takings require compensation - irrespective of any "public good" that is asserted or achieved.
 See Loretto, 458 U.S. at 425 (Assuming a valid exercise of the state's police power, the court stated: "It is a separate question, however, whether an otherwise valid regulation so frustrates property rights that compensation must be paid.").

-On the first point, regarding the purported police power to regulate "dangerous weapons," the case upon which the Legislature primarily relied in determining that it had the unilateral authority to enact this ban without running afoul of the Takings Clause is Fesjian v.
-Jefferson,
+On the first point, regarding the purported police power to regulate "dangerous weapons," the case upon which the Legislature primarily relied in determining that it had the unilateral 26 authority to enact this ban without running afoul of the Takings Clause is Fesjian v.
+Jefferson, 27 399 A.2d 861 (D.C.
+Ct.
+App.
+1979).
+(See Plaintiffs' Req. for Jud.
+Notice, Exhibit B, at p.
+6.)
+28